 |Silver Dwarf||Garrad||Silverstone||Silver Forge||Garaxin|

 The Mountain Dwarves, the clan of Dar Highfather, sat at the top of the Dwarven food chain and the other clan chiefs all swore allegiance to him.
 Wouldn’t you, if you woke to a red-haired Dwarf with a shaggy beard swinging a massive hammer?
-Dar claimed the Halls of Ruling for his clan and they built upon what he had begun, fashioning an underground city befitting Caradar’s capitol.
+Dar claimed the Halls of Ruling for his clan, as was his right since he did the delving, and the other clan chiefs built upon what he had begun, fashioning an underground city befitting Caradar’s capitol.
 Delving and fighting were what the Mountain Dwarves did best.

 The central features of the Halls were the Circling Path and the Seat of Stone, the throne from which Dar and his successors ruled which rested atop the Path, and lastly, the Hammer of Light.
 The Hammer was twice as tall as Dar and glowed with the light of the Suns to illuminate the Hall’s nooks and crannies.
 Even better, crystal nodules shedding light grew from the Hammer, like glow rods growing on the branches of a glow rod tree.
 The Forge Folk could break off these nodules and use them to light the way when they delved.
 When Dar swore that the Hammer would give the Forge Folk light so long as the Suns’ Full Radiance shone, he never dreamt that he was pronouncing Caradar’s doom.
 He truly thought the Suns, and the Hammer, would shine forever.

 The Halls covered several square miles and around the perimeter were the birthing chambers where Dar found the Secondborn.
-Each clan built mansions near its birthing chamber for revered elders and delved outward from there to create the sprawling networks of tunnels and caverns that was the underground nation of Caradar.
+Each clan built mansions near its birthing chamber for revered elders and delved outward to create the sprawling networks of tunnels and caverns that was the underground nation of Caradar.
 Dar and his family lived in a palace next to the Path.
-Like an iceberg, only the topmost levels were visible in the Halls, the rest of the palace down, beneath the halls.
+Like an iceberg, only the topmost levels were visible in the Halls, the rest of the palace lay beneath the Halls of Ruling.

 Daladorn, Highfather’s son, was a clan priest and Forgemaster of the Daladorn Forge, the clan’s Ring Forge, which he made early in the Years of Glory, before much of Caradar had been delved.